-Our extensive guide covers everything you need to know about running PR campaigns in 2023, from what a strategy looks like and how to choose the best tactics.
+Our extensive guide covers everything you need to know about running PR campaigns in 2024, from what a public relations strategy looks like and how to choose the best tactics.
 Examples are also provided.

 Matias Rodsevich, founder and CEO of PRLab, defines PR strategy as:

 "the practice of prioritizing decisions, personalizing actions, taking into consideration different target audiences, and having clear goals that guide the process of a PR campaign in a structured manner."

 The initial planning considers the target audience, priorities, and strategic decisions.

 Having a strategy provides a goal, helps you stay on track to achieve it, and ensures you know how to achieve it.

 PR planning is essential to clearly understand where you want to go with your campaign and what you want to achieve.